opxz7148/java-movierental/README.md

     // Customer class:
     charge = rental.getCharge();
     ```
+    - write a unit test for this method.
 3. *Replace Temp Variable with a Query*.
 Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, directly invoke `rental.getCharge()` wherever the value is needed.
    - This removes the local variable but results to multiple method calls for the same thing.
    - Personally, I prefer using a temporary variable instead of duplicate method calls.
 4. *Extract Method*.
 Refactor summation of frequent renter points to a separate method.
+   - write a unit test for this new method
 5. *Replace Conditional Logic with Polymorphism*.
 Replaces the "switch" statement for movie price codes with polymorphism, in two steps.
    - The first step is to make the Movie class compute its own frequent renter points.
    - The second step is have it delegate that task to a Strategy object.